driieenn/DSAFinalGroupProject/CODE_DOCUMENTATION.md

 - The diagonal of both matrices is `0` (a node's "distance" to itself).

-Because the graph is **directed**, `matrix[i][j]` and `matrix[j][i]` are independent — an edge one way does not imply an edge the other way.
+Because the graph is **directed**, `matrix[i][j]` and `matrix[j][i]` are independent - an edge one way does not imply an edge the other way.

 ### `build_tensor(time_matrix, cost_matrix) -> np.ndarray`
 Stacks the two matrices with `np.stack` into one `(2, N, N)` array, so `tensor[0]` is the time matrix and `tensor[1]` is the cost matrix.
-This is the literal "vector of objective values per edge" representation described in the project proposal — indexing `tensor[:, i, j]` gives the full `[time, cost]` objective vector for edge `i -> j`.
+This is the "vector of objective values per edge" representation described in the project proposal - indexing `tensor[:, i, j]` gives the full `[time, cost]` objective vector for edge `i -> j`.

 ### `get_neighbors(matrix, node, node_index, nodes=NODES) -> list[tuple[str, float]]`